 Figures

 Figure 1.
 Microbiota variation is high between mice from different sources.
 A-B. Number of observed OTUs (A) and Shannon diversity index values (B) across sources of mice at baseline (day -1 of the experiment).
 Differences between sources were analyzed by Kruskal-Wallis test with Benjamini-Hochberg correction for testing each day of the experiment and the adjusted P value was < 0.05 for panel A (Table S1).
 None of the P values from pairwise Wilcoxon comparisons between sources were significant after Benjamini-Hochberg correction (Table S2).
 Gray lines represent the median values for each source of mice.
 C. Principal Coordinates Analysis (PCoA) of θYC distances of baseline stool samples.
 Source and the interaction between source and cage effects explained most of the variation (PERMANOVA combined R2 = 0.90, P < 0.001; Table S3).
 For A-C: each symbol represents the value for a stool sample from an individual mouse, circles represent experiment 1 mice and triangles represent experiment 2 mice.
-D. The median (point) and interquantile range (colored lines) of the relative abundances for the 20 most significant OTUs out of the 268 OTUs that varied across sources at baseline (Table S5).
+D. The median (point) and interquantile range (colored lines) of the relative abundances for the 20 most significant OTUs out of the 268 OTUs that varied across sources at baseline by Kruskal-Wallis test with Benjamini-Hochberg correction (Table S5).

 Figure 2.
 Clindamycin is sufficient to promote C. difficile colonization in all mice, but clearance time varies across sources.
 A. Setup of the experimental timeline.
 Mice for the experiments were obtained from 6 different sources: the Schloss (N = 8) and Young lab (N = 9) colonies at the University of Michigan, the Jackson Laboratory (N = 8), Charles River Laboratory (N = 8), Taconic Biosciences (N = 8), and Envigo (N = 8).
+Mice that were ordered from commercial vendors acclimated to the University of Michigan mouse facility for 13 days prior to antibiotic administration.
 All mice were administered 10 mg/kg clindamycin intraperitoneally (IP) 1 day before challenge with C. difficile 630 spores on day 0.
 Mice were weighed and feces was collected daily through the end of the experiment (9 days post-infection).
 Note: 3 mice died during course of experiment.
 1 Taconic mouse prior to infection and 1 Jackson and 1 Envigo mouse between 1- and 3-days post-infection.
 B. C. difficile CFU/gram stool measured over time (N = 20-49 mice per timepoint) via serial dilutions.
 The black line represents the limit of detection for the first serial dilution.
 CFU quantification data was not available for each mouse due to early deaths, stool sampling difficulties, and not plating all of the serial dilutions.
 C. Mouse weight change measured in grams over time (N = 45-49 mice per timepoint), all mice were normalized to the weight recorded 1 day before infection.
 For B-C: timepoints where differences between sources of mice were statistically significant by Kruskal-Wallis test with Benjamini-Hochberg correction for testing across multiple days (Table S6 and Table S7) are reflected by the asterisk above each timepoint (*, P < 0.05).
 Lines represent the median for each source and circles represent individual mice from experiment 1 while triangles represent mice from experiment 2.